-Carlo Ople‘s 10 Power Blogging Tips, an advanced blogging strategies – tips given appears to be feasible, I thank him for sharing this information.
-His presentation was straight forward, lively and build connection with his audience.
+Carlo Ople‘s 10 Power Blogging Tips, an advanced blogging strategy – tips given appears to be feasible, I thank him for sharing this information.
+His presentation was straightforward, lively and built a connection with his audience.

 Ginger Arboleda‘s Offline Marketing for your blog – how to market offline, mostly the basics of marketing.
 Includes socialization, being creative and promotional stuff.

 EJ Arboleda‘s Earning from Blogging – where most of the bloggers dream to achieve on the sideline.
-He set example from Techcrunch [Michael Arrington], Masahable [Pete Cashmore] & Perez Hilton [Mario Lavandeira].
+He set examples from Techcrunch [Michael Arrington], Masahable [Pete Cashmore] & Perez Hilton [Mario Lavandeira].

 Ruben Licera‘s Public Relations Success through Effective Social Media Management – how important the role of a PR tied-up to the social media of the present time.

 Janette Toral’s Are we ready for a National Bloggers Association or Professional Bloggers Association? – In time NBA or PBA will soon be acted on, the need for this kind of organization I think is beneficial to all: pro & amateur blogging, business blogs, blog consultants, bloggers who make money from their blogs directly, blog tools/services providers, where blogging has become a media.
 Highlight of the talk was the Big Bad Blogger, concerning as a whole: the PR, the blogger, the blogging standards & the blog advertising guidelines.

 And it raises a wide array of debatable issues, one thing is for sure, the blogging community is heading forward.